OpenWrks/technical-challenge/readme.md

 - **Get shows**

-  - Shows are available via API
+  - Shows are available via an API.
-  - Review ratings and descriptions (where they have been submitted) are returned with the show information
+  - Review ratings and descriptions (where they have been submitted) are returned alongside the show information.

 - **Submit a review**
-  - A review can be submitted via API
+  - A review can be submitted via an API.
-  - A review must contain a rating and a description
+  - A review must contain a rating and a description:
-    - The review rating is out of 5
+    - The review rating is out of 5.
-    - The review description must not be empty but must be smaller than 256 characters
+    - The review description must not be empty but must be smaller than 256 characters.

 We have provided two APIs to allow you to get Netflix show data: